 - They lack experience and initiative

-If you want to be creative in a professional capacity, it’s professional experience that opens doors to where you want to go, because to be successful requires a lot more than creativity.
+If you want to be creative in a professional capacity, it’s professional experience that opens doors to where you want to go.
+Because to be successful requires a lot more than creativity.

-Life experience is the ingredients that inspire our creativity, and includes things such as:
+Life experience is the ingredients that inspires our creativity and includes things such as:

 - Experiencing emotions